published: August 15, 2021 - last updated: December 19, 2022

 The goal of an Iterative Journal by contrast would be to give any newcomer an authoritative book with knowable edges to understand the field.
 An Iterative Journal would think about submissions not as discrete papers floating in a stream, but as pull requests (opens new window) which would:

 We don't have to make people slog through a disconnected and outdated smattering of papers to understand a topic.
-Research journals can at least converge towards being authoritative and clear.
+Research journals can be constructed to converge towards clarity and authoritativeness.

 I'm a software engineer who does a lot of web development, so I'll eventually get around to creating some libraries/frameworks to make iterative books easy to create in the form of a website.
 Here are some technical thoughts for those interested: